fywalter/CIL-Notes-2020/README.md

+# Some Comments

+First, I have to say I'm glad that there are ones willing to help to improve this personal thing, and I am totally aware that this is one far far from perfection.

+- There are tons of typos and grammar misusing.
+Due to the limited time, I finished one chapter on average in 1 or 2 days (full-day) including the time for rewatching the recording and slides, structuring the content, looking up things on-line, and preparing the extra materials.
+Sorry for my poor English writing offending some of you that are sensitive to basic grammars.
+I will try to improve my English :)

+- The notes are really written for my personal interests based on my own understanding (that's why it's called personal notes).
+If you have suggestions about the content and willing to share, I am glad to chat.
+I always learn a lot by discussing stuff with my friends.
+If you are really a master of CIL and feel bad about it, then my suggestion is just don't waste your time on it.

 # Updates

 Hey guys, I have finished all exams expect CIL and will start to update the later chapters soon:)